 - Breast and bottle fed babies should continue to be given their normal feeds (at normal strength).
-Do not make milk formula in advance to be stored for later feeds as the bacteria in the bottles can cause further health problems.

 - If your child is on solid foods, be guided by their appetite.
 There is no evidence that fasting benefits someone with diarrhoea and vomiting.